jglasspilon/jglasspilon/README.md

 ---

 Hi!
-I’m **Julian**, a UI programmer who specializes in turning complex game systems into clean, streamlined player experiences.
+I’m **Julian**, a seasoned game programmer who specializes in turning complex game systems into clean, streamlined player experiences.
 I work across **Unity** and **Unreal Engine**, with a focus on:

 - **Dynamic data visualization**
 - **UI architecture & technical implementation**
 - **Game HUDs and menus**
 - **Animation, responsiveness, and UX polish**
-- **Collaborating with UI/UX artists and designers**
+- **Collaborating with UI/UX artists and game designers**

 I’m passionate about building interfaces that **not only look good — they feel good**, and empower players to understand game systems effortlessly.

 ### Development Philosophy
-I design UI systems that are scalable, reliable, and built for creative freedom.
-My focus is on frameworks that start predictably, adapt quickly, and empower teams to iterate without friction.
+I design systems that are scalable, reliable, and built for creative freedom.
+My focus is on creating frameworks, tools and features that start predictably, adapt quickly, and empower teams to iterate without friction.
 By keeping architectures clean and responsibilities clear, I ensure that new ideas can be introduced without breaking what already works.
-The result: UI foundations that are robust today and flexible enough to grow with tomorrow’s challenges.
+The result: technical foundations that are robust today and flexible enough to grow with tomorrow’s challenges.

 ---